microsoft/segar/README.md

   between observable and unobservable features.

-Thus, a key step towards making progress towards representation learning in sequential decision-making scenarios is creating a set benchmarks that would enable controlled, informative experiments in this research ares.
+Thus, a key step towards making progress towards representation learning in sequential decision-making scenarios is creating a set of benchmarks that would enable controlled, informative experiments in this research ares.
 **The Sandbox Environment for Generalizable Agent Research**, the environment suite we present here, serves exactly that purpose.